-The Company's principal operations are in Angola, Argentina, Australia, Bolivia, Brazil, Canada, Congo, Indonesia, Malaysia, Nigeria, Norway, Saudi Arabia, the United Arab Emirates, the United Kingdom and the United States.
+The company's principal operations are in Angola, Argentina, Australia, Bolivia, Brazil, Canada, Congo, Indonesia, Malaysia, Nigeria, Norway, Saudi Arabia, the United Arab Emirates, the United Kingdom and the United States.
+We report our results under two reporting segments, Eastern and Western Hemisphere.
+Western Hemisphere includes our land drilling operations in Latin America, and our investment in Quintana Energy Services Inc., an oilfield service company based in North America.
+All our other divisions, which primarily operate in Norway and the UK, are reported under the Eastern Hemisphere segment.